vishvAsa/AgamaH/AryaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/venkaTanAthaH/rahasya-traya-sAraH/rAjagopAla-translation/gss_corrected.md

 The third word in Tiru_mantra_ is Nārāyanāya, which is the dative or fourth case of Nārāyaṇa .
 (The word Narayan, has two meanings: (1) the resting place or refuge of naras or living beings and (2) He who has naras (living beings) as His abode or resting place.
 This means that the _jīva_ depends for his very existence on Nārāyaṇa  and that Nārāyaṇa's glory (vibhūti) cannot manifest itself without the _jīva_.
 It has therefore been well said: "I do [^f51] not exist without thee, O Nārāyaṇa, nor dost Thou without me".
 Nārāyaṇāya, which means for Nārāyaṇa ' should be construed along with some such word as _syām_ or_ bhaveyam_ and the meaning would then be, “ May I exist for Nārāyaṇa "!
 These meanings of the word Nārāyaṇa  may be seen illustrated in all created beings of Kosala (who could not bear their existence without ŚrīRana and who departed this world along with Him, and in ŚrīRāma, too, who departed with them.

+[^f51]: Nanmukhan Tiruvandadi: 7

 The first word, _Praṇava_ (_aum_), signifies that m, the _jīva_, exists only for a (aya) and the second word _namo_ that the _jīva_ depends on _Bhagavān_.
 His existence is for _Bhagavān_ and His devotees, to the latter of whom the _śeṣa_tva extends as its ultimate limit, and he depends absolutely on _Bhagavān_ and His devotees In the light of this interpretation, the third word Nārāyanāya has, for its purport, the goal of the _jīva_, vis, _kaiṅkarya_ or service to the Lord and His devotees.
 This service may be seen illustrated in an active form in that of Lakṣmaṇa and in a passive form in the sandals[^23]  of Śrī Rāma which were an incarnation of Lakṣmaṇa or Adi_śeṣa_ and which left Rāma's feet to go along with His devotee, Bharata.
 (In these instances) the service is such as would be pleasing to the _śeṣī_ (namely, _Bhagavān_).

+[^23]:
+Lakṣmaṇa is a partial incarnation of Adisesha and Adisesha serves the Lord as His sandals.
+His bed, and so on.
+Therefore the sandals of Rama are, in a sense, the incarnation of Lakṣmaṇa.